bkw777/notice.sh/README.md

 (not all notification servers support sounds, so you may not hear any sound)

 To update or close an existing notification, you need to know its ID.
-To know the ID you have to collect it from `--print-id` when it's created.
+To know the ID you can collect it from stdout when it's created
 ```
-$ notice --ttl=0 --print-id Initial Message
+$ notice --ttl=0 Initial Message
 37
 ```